Cloud-RF/tak-server/README.md

 * arm64

 ## Requirements
 The set up calls for release file which is zipped.

 The release file can be downloaded from https://tak.gov/products/tak-server.
 In order to download the latest and some previous releases the account is needed.
-Follow account registration process.
-Once completed go to the link above.
+Please follow account registration process, and once completed go to the link above.
 From the releases make sure that the DOCKER release is downloaded to the CLONED project directory.

 ## Quickstart